dev-xiligroup/framework7/webapp-t7p-rest/README.md

 # framework7
 examples and tests with framework7 (from idangero.us) and WordPress

-## 1 - Template7 Pages for WordPress
+## 2 - Template7 Pages for WordPress and JSON REST API

 This example is the result of tests to learn famous Framework7 with WordPress.
 This is based on examples available in http://www.idangero.us/framework7/examples/